-The subject of web hosting can seem quite daunting, but that’s only because of the terminology that goes over everyone’s heads.
-Once you understand the fundamentals of web hosting and how and why it works, it will become a part of your vocabulary.
+When it comes to understanding web hosting it can seem daunting.
+But once you understand the terminology, it becomes a lot simpler.
+When you’ve got the hang of the fundamentals of web hosting and how and why it works, it will become quite simple.
 We’ve put together a few pointers on understanding web hosting.
 Call it a beginner’s guide.

 To first understand what web hosting is, we also need to define exactly what a website is and how it works.